UniWebView could provide detail logs. It helps you to understand what happens in UniWebView.

 UniWebViewLogger, please refer to its documentation.

-There is no additional step for inspecting pages on iOS.
-You could just run and show your web page in UniWebView on an iOS device or simulator, then follow the Safari Web Inspector Guide (opens new window) to set up your inspector.
+SetWebContentsDebuggingEnabled method first.
+Then you could just run and show your web page in UniWebView on an iOS device or simulator.
+Follow the Safari Web Inspector Guide to set up your inspector in Safari.
+Please be noted, only binaries built with the Debug configuration can be inspected.
+The Release build does not work.

 On Android, you need to call the

 On macOS you need to call the

 SetWebContentsDebuggingEnabled method first.
-Then you are able to right click on the web view in macOS editor to bring up the context menu.
+Then you can right-click on the web view in macOS editor to bring up the context menu.
 Select the "Inspect Element" in that menu.

 Due to a memory bug under WebKit and Unity, it might crash your macOS Editor when you stop playing with an inspector showing embedded in a web view.
 To avoid this, close the inspector first or use it as a standalone window.
 This issue only happens in the editor and never affect real devices.
 Please remember to not enable the